Elections in the United Kingdom: Proportional representation

-Proposed reversal to first-past-the-post system in some English and Welsh elections

-In 2021, the Conservative government proposed that the voting system for English mayoral and English and Welsh Police and Crime Commissioner elections be reverted to the first-past-the-post system.
-These elections currently use the supplementary vote system in which the winner requires at least 50%+1 of the votes after preferences to win.
-The proposed move was heavily criticised by other parties, which said the Tories "demonstrated their breathtaking arrogance and their utter disdain for devolution".
-The Electoral Reform Society said the government was seeking to return to "a discredited, outdated and broken voting system".
+Groups have agitated for proportional representation for many years, but as of 2025 this has not been successful.

 Low turnout

-As in many Western democracies, voter apathy is a current concern, after a dramatic decline in election turnout around the end of the 20th century.
-Turnout in UK General Elections fell from 77% in 1992, and 71% in 1997, to a historic low of 59% in 2001.
-It has, however, increased since, to 61% in 2005, 65% in 2010, 66% in 2015 and 69% in 2017.
-In other elections turnout trends have been more varied.
-At the referendum on Scottish independence in 2014, turnout exceeded 84.5% - the highest in a large-scale poll since the introduction of universal suffrage - and some local authorities recorded turnouts of over 90%.
+As in multiple Western democracies, voter apathy is a current concern, after a dramatic decline in election turnout around the end of the 20th century.
+Turnout in UK general elections fell from 77% in 1992, and 71% in 1997, to a historic low of 59% in 2001.
+It has, however, increased, to 61% in 2005, 65% in 2010, 66% in 2015 and 69% in 2017.
+Turnout has fallen since, to 67% in 2019 and to 59% in 2024.

+In other elections, turnout trends have been more varied.
+At the referendum on Scottish independence in 2014, turnout exceeded 84.5% – the highest in a large-scale poll since the introduction of universal suffrage – and some local authorities recorded turnouts of over 90%.
 Conversely, the Police and Crime Commissioner elections in November 2012 saw a record low turnout of just 15%, and the Parliamentary by-election in Manchester Central also had a record low peacetime by-election turnout of 18%.
-Parliamentary by-election turnout is usually around 30-50%, while local government elections typically see turnouts of around 30% when they are not held alongside higher profile contests such as General or European elections.
+Parliamentary by-election turnout is usually around 30-50%, while local government elections typically see turnouts of around 30% when they are not held alongside higher profile contests such as general elections.